Small-group adult ballet classes

 How it works

-Tuition is billed monthly on the 5th of the month, and entitles you attend regularly each week.
+If you’ve danced before (or gone through our Overture program), we’ll find you a spot at an appropriate level and you can hop right in at any time.
+Tuition is billed monthly and entitles you attend regularly each week.
 This ensures that for the most part, the same dancers will be in your class and you will progress together through the steps and skills instead of a different collection of people and skills each week.

 Meet the founder of Broche Ballet